 How can my characters have their own voices?

 Their process of achieving maturity is the same as yours.
 You bear children with them.
 You hunger when they hunger.
 You experience every moment of their lives—the happy parts and the sad parts.
 They will develop their own personalities.
-It's like after sending your children off to college they come back all growed up.
+It's like after sending your children off to college.
+After they come back, they're all growed up.

 The process of developing a character's voice is the same whether you’re an amateur or a famous author with a dozen published novels.
 The difference is the professional can do it faster.

 Keep working with your characters until you realize they have their own way of thinking, acting, and speaking.
 Coercing them will only bring you bitterness and failure.
-You'll read like a stiff fake.
-Instead, let them grow up naturally so they can become vibrant, and unique.
+Your writing will be stiff and fake.
+Instead, let them grow up naturally so they can become their own person: vibrant, and unique.

 It isn't more difficult than this.
 I've heard it said that time is the best healer.
 They day will come when you have your own unique voice.
 Stick with it.